Do you need my official transcripts for me to be accepted?

 There are many reasons why your credits may not have transferred.
 Developmental coursework is not transferable.
 Credits from institutions that are not regionally accredited do not transfer.
-If you have coursework that you feel should have transferred but did not, please discuss it with your academic advisor.
-The Transfer and Nontraditional Student Center is also available to help you better understand these policies.
+If you have coursework you feel should have transferred but did not, please discuss it with your academic advisor.
+The Transfer Center staff is also available to help you better understand these policies.

 Does my GPA from another school transfer to Wright State?

-How could I register for (a) summer course(s) at Wright State?
+How can I register for summer courses at Wright State?

 How do I get credits for CCP (formerly PSEO) courses?

 Students must submit an official college transcript from the institution where you earned the CCP courses.
-CCP credit will be posted as transfer credit, and you will be able to see those credits on your degree audit and your unofficial transcript in WINGS Express.
+CCP credit will be posted as transfer credit.
+You will be able to see those credits on your degree audit and your unofficial transcript in WINGS Express.

 How do I find course descriptions?

-Course descriptions are available online at catalog.wright.edu.
+Course descriptions are available at the online catalog.
 Students who have been admitted can also access this information through WINGS Express.